awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/client-devices-tutorial.md

    <a name="test-client-device-communications-application-troubleshooting"></a>If the application outputs an error instead, see [Troubleshooting Greengrass discovery issues](troubleshooting-client-devices.md#greengrass-discovery-issues)\.

    <a name="test-client-device-communications-application-view-core-logs"></a>You can also view the Greengrass logs on the core device to verify if the client device successfully connects and sends messages\.
-For more information, see [View AWS IoT Greengrass Core software logs](troubleshooting.md#view-greengrass-core-logs)\.
+For more information, see [Monitor AWS IoT Greengrass logs](monitor-logs.md)\.

 1. Verify that the MQTT bridge relays the messages from the client device to AWS IoT Core\.
 You can use the MQTT test client in the AWS IoT Core console to subscribe to an MQTT topic filter\.
 Do the following: